GitTaha/pdsnd_github/README.md

 Py file of script:
 - bikeshare_TSU.py

+### Required software
+Following software is needed to run code
+- Terminal or Jupyter Notebook

 ### Credits
 Project is created within the scope of the Udacity program "Programming for Data Science"